Dimokus88/Sei/README.md

 * Go to the ```UPDATE``` tab, uncomment the ***LINK_KEY*** line (remove the # symbol) and paste the link to directly download your ```priv_validator_key.json``` file.
 Then click ```UPDATE DEPLOYMENT```.
 Confirm the transaction.

 *In the process of work, your address ***Sei*** will be displayed, you need to request tokens to it.
 Everything is difficult with a faucet, there is a resource https://bitszn.com/faucets.html , may give something.
-If not, then go to [Discord](https://discord.gg/hXAU3Dgp) and ask for tokens to your ***Sei*** address there.
+If not, then go to [Discord Sei](https://discord.gg/3A3TdWfF) and ask for tokens to your ***Sei*** address there.

 <div align="center">